Why is bitcoin crashing? What Elon Musk’s Tesla comments mean for the cryptocurrency

 It’s another wild day in the world of cryptocurrency.
 And a bad one at that if you’re an investor in bitcoin.
 That’s because, as of the time of this writing, bitcoin’s price is crashing.
-Bitcoin is down a staggering 13% in the past twenty-four hours, dropping from around $57,000 per coin to around $49,600.
+Bitcoin is down a staggering 13% in the past 24 hours, dropping from around $57,000 per coin to around $49,600.
 So what’s driving the drop?

 Elon Musk (of course).